lsolbach/CljComponents/README.md

 CljMarkdownLibrary
 ==================
-The CljMarkdownLibrary contains functions to generate markdown documents from clojure.
+The CljMarkdownLibrary contains functions to generate markdown documents with clojure.

 Author/Project Lead
 -------------------